ret2basic/Taichi-site/content/blog/morpho-internals-part-1-morpho-blue.md

 Here $\beta = 0.3$ is called `LIQUIDATION_CURSOR` in code and $M = 1.15$ is called `MAX_LIQUIDATION_INCENTIVE_FACTOR` in code.

-Simply speaking, the formula shows that LIF is capped by $M$ and otherwise decreases as LLTV increases.
-In practice, more volatile / riskier collateral is usually assigned a lower LLTV: this makes positions become liquidatable earlier (more time to liquidate before collateral is exhausted) and, through the formula, yields a higher LIF (higher liquidator incentive).
-The goal is to encourage timely liquidations so that large price drops or execution/oracle delays are less likely to translate into realized bad debt.

 The following graph from the docs visualizes this relationship:

 ![LIF.png](/images/blog/LIF.png)